jbracker/polymonad-proofs/README.md

   The submodules contains proofs and formalization of ther polymonad concepts.
   * `Polymonad.Identity`:
     The identity polymonad.
-  * `Polymonad.Composable`:
+  * `Polymonad.Unionable`:
-    The formalization of what is required to compose two polymonads that do not have morphism between them.
+    The formalization of what is required to union two polymonads that do not have morphism between them.
-  * `Polymonad.Composition`:
+  * `Polymonad.Union`:
-    The proof that `ComposablePolymonad`s actually
+    The proof that `UnionablePolymonad`s actually
     form a polymonad again.
 The submodules prove further properties (Principality is *WIP*).
   * `Polymonad.Principal`:
     The formalization of principal polymonads.